Fred Hartsook: Later life as rancher and resort owner

 The success of his photographic business allowed Hartsook to acquire three properties in California and take up life as a rancher and resort owner.
 In addition to 3,000 acres (12.1 km2) of pastureland at the mouth of Red Rock Canyon in Kern County, Hartsook also owned a 41-acre (0.16 km2) "country home and ranch" in Lankershim (now North Hollywood), where he raised prize-winning purebred Holstein cattle as well as Toggenburg milk goats and "big type Poland China hogs".
-Hartsook's herd of pure-bred Holstein cattle in Lankershim contracted foot and mouth disease in May of 1924.
+Hartsook's herd of pure-bred Holstein cattle in Lankershim contracted foot and mouth disease in May 1924.
 His herd of 366 animals, valued at US$426,000, were all shot and killed.

 McGroarty notes that Hartsook's training as a civil engineer helped him develop his properties.
 Also in keeping with his past as mule driver, "it [was] not uncommon for Mr. Hartsook to pose some of the world's noted people one day and be driving a big mule team on his ranch the next."

 In the early 1920s the Hartsooks also purchased their honeymoon cabin and extended it to a resort comprising 37 acres (0.15 km2) of pristine redwood forests, the Hartsook Inn.
 In 1926 the resort received its own post office and Hartsook, California became an official postal designation.
 At that time the resort was a major attraction for Hollywood celebrities and counted Mary Pickford and Bing Crosby among its guests.
 In August 1927 the Hartsook Inn burned down in a forest fire, but was rebuilt and reopened shortly thereafter.
 In Spring 1928, Hartsook's photographic business went into receivership and was sold in an auction in January 1929.

 On 30 September 1930, Hartsook died of a heart attack in Burbank, California, shortly before his 54th birthday.
 Bess Hartsook outlived her husband by 46 years and operated the Hartsook Inn until 1938, when it first went into receivership and then burned down again, this time due to a kitchen fire.

 Fred and Bess Hartsook had three children: Helen, Frederick, and Delyte.
 Fred Hartsook also had a daughter, Francis, from his marriage with Flossie Newcomb.